High Surf Advisory issued for Vieques by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Antelope, Boone, Butler, Cedar, Colfax, Cuming, Knox, Madison by NWS
+Wind Advisory issued for Avery, Buncombe, Graham, Haywood, Macon, Madison by NWS

-Effective: 2022-12-15 06:00:00 CST Expires: 2022-12-15 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-12-15 03:48:00 EST Expires: 2022-12-15 09:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Antelope; Boone; Butler; Cedar; Colfax; Cuming; Knox; Madison; Pierce; Platte; Stanton; Thurston; Wayne WIND ADVISORY IN EFFECT FROM 6 AM TO 6 PM CST THURSDAY * WHAT...Northwest winds 25 to 30 mph with gusts up to 45 mph expected. * WHERE...Portions of east central and northeast Nebraska. * WHEN...From 6 AM to 6 PM CST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Avery; Buncombe; Graham; Haywood; Macon; Madison; McDowell Mountains; Mitchell; Northern Jackson; Southern Jackson; Swain; Transylvania; Yancey WIND ADVISORY REMAINS IN EFFECT UNTIL 9 AM EST THIS MORNING ABOVE 3500 FEET * WHAT...South winds 20 to 30 mph with gusts up to 50 mph expected. * WHERE...The North Carolina mountains above 3500 ft. * WHEN...Through 9 AM EST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.
-Areas with snow on the ground may see areas of blowing snow and reduced visibility.

 weather.gov